gvwilson/thirdbit/src/fiction/cloudherd/index.md

 we are very grateful for your hospitality—we might well have died if you hadn't rescued us.
-But unless you can guarantee that nobody else is going to try to do what the *tralpa* did, my soldiers are going to stay where they are."
+But unless you can guarantee that nobody else is going to try to do what Scholar-Candidate Yangyal did, my soldiers are going to stay where they are."

 The look Indy gave him would have frozen a dragon's breath.